pipelinecd/pipeline/Vision:-Why-a-new-tool-for-Continuous-Delivery.md

   * Pipeline maintainers a way to simply create and maintain the pipelines
   * Manual QA a way to pull down the version that's ready to manual test
   * *Manager a way to release a version that came correctly through the pipeline

-## Slogans

-> free, open-source CI tool
-> that's simple to use for hobbyists,
-> flexible enough for startups
-> and powerful enough for the enterprise

-Or described differently:
-> Make the Impossible Possible
-> the Possible Simple
-> the Simple automated Away